DIY Spray Paint Art in 5 Minutes

 And the big bonus, no art training required!
-Everyone can do this with just a little practice!
+Everyone can make spray paint art with just a little practice!

-- 3M Mask 5201 – this mask is under $20 but works great, I can’t even smell the paint.
-If you plan to do a lot of spray painting or other types of finishing, it’s very important to use a mask!!
+- respirator mask for painting – If you plan to do a lot of spray painting or other types of finishing, it’s very important to use a mask!!

 - Spray paints: I used Rust-Oleum Painter’s Touch, and Metallic Blue which is widely available.
 In this painting I used black, white, yellow, pink, orange, and metallic blue, but you can pick any colors, such as green and purple, which we will use in the next one!

-- Poster Boards: Target has a great heavy weight kind 22″x28″(size of the next painting), this simple painting we are making is about 14″x14″.
-Make sure to use the glossy side for painting this!
+- Poster Boards: Make sure to use the glossy side for painting this!

 - plastic pots, cans, lids, of various sizes, anything with a round shape and a raised or hollow side so it does not touch the paint when placed over the painting